Uncover Payroll Blindspots By Looking Into These 7 Metrics

 The payroll process takes time, especially if done correctly.
 Although there are effective tools and software available to improve automation, it’s not an entirely instant operation.
 A valuable payroll metric is measuring the time it takes to complete each step in the process.

 Assessing the time it takes will highlight inefficiencies and indicate room for improvement.
-Employees that work full-time on payroll can keep tabs on this metric by recording the number of hours spent completing payroll.
+Team members that work full-time on payroll can keep tabs on this metric by recording the number of hours spent completing payroll.
 Including reviewing data and fixing errors.

 Take special note of variations that emerge throughout the year, and those that deviate from the expected cycle time.
 For example, during holiday breaks and flu season.
 Reducing the amount of time spent on the payroll through an effective system can improve the bottom line.

-A benchmarking review from American Productivity & Quality Center (APQC) reported an interesting find.
-There is a noticeable gap between the time it takes for top performers to fix payroll inaccuracies compared to bottom performers.
-The most responsive organization resolves errors in a few days, while it can take up bottom performers as long as 10 days.
+A benchmarking review from American Productivity & Quality Center (APQC) reported that there is a noticeable gap between the time it takes for top performers to fix payroll inaccuracies compared to bottom performers.
+The most responsive organization resolves errors in a few days, while it can take up bottom performers as long as ten days.

 Resolving errors takes time and, in turn, costs money.
 It can also be frustrating and debilitating for the employees waiting to be paid.

-Rewarding employees for the extra hours that they invest in the company is important.
-Equally important is the accurate tracking of these hours.
+Rewarding employees for the extra hours they invest in the company is important.
+Equally important is the accurate tracking of these hours and other relevant labor metrics.

 The easiest way to track overtime is to add all overtime costs and compare the expenses according to the department and team.
 The time employees take for leave offers valuable insight.